generalroboticslab/automated_discovery_of_continuous_dynamics_from_videos/README.md

 python main.py -config {path_to_config} -mode show {-port {port_number}}
 ```

+A visualization of the results can be viewed through a local browser at http://127.0.0.1:{port_number}.
+Port number is set to 8002 by default.

 ### Neural State Vector Field

 Similarly, a summary of testing a neural state vector field model can be videwed by the following command